TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 2 Networking/NTW-05 IP Addressing.md

 Looking out al the key terms and to find out and change my own IP address.

 ### Results
-As you can see ( or not) is the the IPv4 for both the mobilephone and laptop wifi are the same. on the other hand the IPv6 addresses are different.
+As you can see ( or not) is the the IPv4 for both the mobile phone and laptop wifi are the same. on the other hand the IPv6 addresses are different.
 ![screenshot](../00_includes/ntw/ip1.png)

 ![screenshot](../00_includes/ntw/ip2.png)